HIPAA Training for Employees

 How often do you need HIPAA training?

-You need HIPAA training when you first start working with a Covered Entity or Business Associate so you are familiar with the policies and procedures relating to HIPAA.
-Because each Covered Entity and Business Associate has their own policies and procedures relating to HIPAA, you will also need HIPAA training if you leave your job and go to work for another Covered Entity or Business Associate.
+You need HIPAA training when you first start working with a covered entity or business associate so you are familiar with the policies and procedures relating to HIPAA.
+Because each covered entity and business associate has its own HIPAA policies and procedures, you will also need to retake training if you leave your job and go to work for another covered entity or business associate.

-HIPAA training is important because it explains to members of the workforce how they should protect patient privacy and ensure the confidentiality, integrity, and availability of PHI to perform their duties without violating HIPAA regulations.
-Refresher training is equally as important to prevent bad habits deteriorating into cultural norms of non-compliance.
+HIPAA training for employees is important because it explains how employees should protect patient privacy and ensure the confidentiality, integrity, and availability of PHI to perform their duties without violating HIPAA regulations.
+Refresher training is equally important to prevent bad habits and compliance shortcuts deteriorating into cultural norms of non-compliance.

 Why is HIPAA training necessary?